mw866/cfssl-pki-template/README.md

 # CFSSL PKI Template

-The template that uses [CFSSL](https://github.com/cloudflare/cfssl) generates client certificates and CRL from a private PKI.
+The template uses [CFSSL](https://github.com/cloudflare/cfssl) to generates client certificates and CRL from a private PKI.

 ## Overview